BLACK LIVES MATTER

 Conversations convened by Connecticut Council for Philanthropy, including specifically “Vaccines in CT – How Funders Can Improve Equity.”
 March 30, 2021.
 Link

 Information from Barbara Damon, President and CEO, of Prudence Crandall Center.
 Quoted in, “As pandemic grinds on, domestic violence shelters grapple with budget gaps, growing needs.”
-CT Mirror, October 18, 2020.
+The Connecticut Mirror, October 18, 2020.
 Link

 Lisa Tepper Bates, President and CEO of United Way of Connecticut, quoted in “211 Connecticut to Double Staffing for Phone-based Crisis Response Team, Expanding Resources Amidst Suicide Prevention and Awareness Month,” Connecticut by the Numbers website, September 22, 2021.
 Link